SimLinkModule/ModuleSoftware/docs/BLE-Debugging.md

 # iOS
-- Unter iOS kann die App [LightBlue](https://punchthrough.com/lightblue/) verwendet werden.
-Zu beachten ist das Apple bei einigen Diensten nicht die rohen Daten an 3rd party Apps weitergeben [S. 197](https://developer.apple.com/accessories/Accessory-Design-Guidelines.pdf).
-Dadurch können manche Daten nicht gedebugged werden.
-Ein Service ist beispielsweise HID.
+- On iOS, the [LightBlue](https://punchthrough.com/lightblue/) app can be used.
+Note that Apple does not pass the raw data to 3rd party apps for some services [S. 197](https://developer.apple.com/accessories/Accessory-Design-Guidelines.pdf).
+This means that some data cannot be debugged.
+One service, for example, is HID.
-- Eine weitere Möglichkeit für das Debugging für iOS ist mit einem Macbook auf dem XCode läuft.
-Dafür gibt es [PacketLogger](https://developer.apple.com/bluetooth/) womit Bluetooth-Pakete live gelogged werden können.
-Zusätzlich muss auf dem iOS-Gerät ein Logging-Profil heruntergeladen werden und installiert werden.
+- Another possibility for debugging for iOS is with a Mac running XCode.
+For this there is [PacketLogger](https://developer.apple.com/bluetooth/) which can log Bluetooth packets live.
+Additionally, a logging profile must be downloaded and installed on the iOS device.

 # Android
-- Unter Android können die Apps [LightBlue](https://punchthrough.com/lightblue/) und [nRF Connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en&gl=US) verwendet werden.
-Dort können mehr Daten / Dienste wie unter iOS ausgelesen werden.
+- For Android, the apps [LightBlue](https://punchthrough.com/lightblue/) and [nRF Connect](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en&gl=US) can be used.
+There you can read more data / services as on iOS.
-- In den Entwickleroptionen kann "Bluetooth HCI-Snoop-Protokoll aktiviert" werden und die Daten gelogged werden und später mittels Wirekshark ausgelesen werden.
+- In the developer options "Bluetooth HCI snoop protocol can be enabled" and the data can be logged and later inspected using Wirekshark.

 # Linux
 - Tools: hcitool, gatttool, bluetoothctl, hidraw-dump, Bluepy

-## Allgemein
+## General
 Edit `/lib/systemd/system/bluetooth.service` and change to:

 `ExecStart=/usr/libexec/bluetooth/bluetoothd --noplugin=input,hog`